rohskopf/modecode/README.md

 ## Using ModeCode

+ModeCode is simple - you declare a calculation task and settings and must have an INPUT file in the directory that you run it in.
+These details are explained below.

 The general format for running ModeCode is to do:

     mpirun -np P mc task setting1 setting2 setting3 ...